-The following changes in actuarial assumptions occurred in 2018:
+The following changes in actuarial assumptions occurred in 2019:

-- The mortality projection scale was changed from MP-2015 to MP-2017. - The assumed benefit increase rate was changed from 1.00 percent per year through 2044 and 2.50 percent per year thereafter, to 1.25 percent per year.

-8. Pension Plan Fiduciary Net Position
+- The mortality projection scale was changed from MP-2017 to MP-2018. - 8.
+Pension Plan Fiduciary Net Position

 Detailed information about the pension plan's fiduciary net position is available in a separately issued PERA financial report that includes financial statements and required supplementary information.
 That report may be obtained on the internet at www.mnpera.org; by writing to PERA at 60 Empire Drive, Suite 200, St. Paul, Minnesota 55103-2088; or by calling 651-296-7460 or 1-800-652-9026.